 - Delivery to Buyers; Buyers who purchased wine en primeur receive their allocations once the wine is bottled.
 Delivery usually occurs 18–24 months after the initial purchase.
 Many investors choose to store their wines in bonded warehouses to maintain pristine conditions and avoid immediate tax implications.

-The value of en primeur wines often appreciates as they enter the market, driven by critical scores, scarcity, and growing demand.
-For example:
+The value of en primeur wines often builds as they move toward release, pushed by critical scores, growing scarcity, and deepening collector demand.
+The pattern plays out across vintages for the estates with the strongest track records.

 - Wines from Bordeaux’s 2015 vintage saw price increases of 20–30% within a year of bottling, particularly those with high critic ratings.